Ukrainian Comedian Faces Crazed Hecklers

 Yes, I mean, in fact, the whirring of former American presidents, civil rights heroes, and military service personnel spinning in their graves is now causing complete havoc with seismograph readings around the world.

-And particularly this claim that Zelensky has been insufficiently grateful to America.
+And particularly this, you know, this claim that Zelensky has been insufficiently grateful to America.
+CNN's fact checkers, who are currently working an estimated 430-hour working week,

 found at least 33 occasions on which Zelensky has publicly expressed gratitude to the USA, which seems like quite a lot.
+Seems like that's enough.

 Yeah, starts to sound.

 I think when you get to about the 35th thank you, it starts to sound sarcastic.
+No, I feel like thank yous are like

 your partner telling you that they love you.
+It doesn't just stand as given.

 You have to do it at least once a week for upkeep.

-But all the other countries of the world obviously are panicking because it is a very clear signal that the USA will not stand by its allies, is only in it for the money, is potentially going hand in glove with Russia, you you know, powling up.
+But all the other countries of the world obviously are panicking because it is a very clear signal that the USA will not stand by its allies, is only in it for the money, is potentially going hand in glove with Russia, you know, powling up.

 I guess it's nice to see two superpowers getting along for once.
+But

-Hitherto our military defence strategy has been wait till America arrives and now it looks like they might not.
+yeah, it is certainly Australia is panicking about our military budget.
+Hitherto, our military defense strategy has been wait till America arrives, and now it looks like they might not.

 pulling the money from the most obvious place, which is foreign aid,